 Find answers to Frequently Asked Questions about the three-phase strategic return to on-campus work.
 These FAQs will be updated as new information becomes available.

-Division/School leadership will create return to workplace plans to include accounting for the number of personnel in the department, physical work setting to allow for proper social distancing, work activities needing to be prioritized, and level of service needed to provide to constituents as campus begins to open as part of the five-phase plan.
+Division/School leadership will create return to workplace plans to include accounting for the number of personnel in the department, physical work setting to allow for proper social distancing, work activities needing to be prioritized, and level of service needed to provide to constituents as campus begins to open as part of the three-phase plan.

 Employees should receive communication from their supervisor regarding the anticipated date of return to on-campus work, including a timeline to prepare for that transition.
 Additionally, in preparation of returning to campus, employees will also need to complete the e-learning for TSU's Return to On-Campus Work prior to an employee's return to campus.

 Employees are not required to disclose if they are in a high-risk category based upon preexisting medical conditions.
 If an employee considers him or herself to be high-risk for COVID-19 based on the CDC guidelines and have concerns regarding returning to on-campus work, the employee may voluntarily discuss with his or her manager or may request an accommodation from HR.
 If an employee voluntarily discloses, this information will be kept confidential in accordance with TSU personnel policies.

 Supervisors, in coordination with HR, will work with employees who are requesting accommodations to discuss options that support a healthy and safe work environment while determining ways to complete position responsibilities.